everythingpython/everythingpython.github.io/_notes/Public/Reading/DDIA/Reading DDIA - Part 1.md

 ---
 Also I've started listening to the [San Diego Machine Learning](https://www.youtube.com/watch?v=JqDAEH_2t6M&t=1653s) group's reading of this book alongside after my reading of the book.
 - Version control was asked about.
 Of course that helps with reliability, backups etc
-- Steven mentioned that there would be redundant computers that didn't align with DDIA's version of redundancy.
+- Steven mentioned that there would be redundant computers in computations for space tech that didn't align with DDIA's version of redundancy.
 I read up a little more about [this](https://www.nasa.gov/history/sts1/pages/computer.html#:~:text=On%20the%20Shuttle%2C%20four%20identical,data%20buses%2C%20in%20precise%20synchronization).
 - There was a book called # Toward Zero Defect Programming that was mentioned by Dr. Stavely (Cleanroom technique)

 Had a lot of fun doing this :)